Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 What makes the different types of pizza dough different?
 As you may have guessed, it depends on the ingredients you put in it.

-The main two ingredients that affect the texture of your pizza dough are flour and yeast
+The two main ingredients that affect the texture of your pizza dough are flour and yeast

 Flour is primarily responsible for the stretchiness of the dough.
 You will get a chewier crust if you use flour with a higher gluten or protein content.